binomialhq/poly/doc/SPECIFICATION.md

 symbol-quoted   = DQUOTE *( *NOTDQUOTE [ ESCAPED ] ) DQUOTE
 ```

-A Symbol is a name that appears as the name of some declaration.
-For example,
+A Symbol is a name that appears as the identifier of some declaration.
+For
-in the declaration `model Pet`, `Pet` is the symbol, or name, that can be used
+example, in the declaration `model Pet`, `Pet` is the symbol, or name, that can
-to refer to the model being declared.
-Several constructs accept symbols as a
+be used to refer to the model being declared.
+Several constructs accept symbols
-means of identification.
+as a means of identification.

+Symbols may also be quoted, in which case they can also be refered to as Quoted
-Symbols may also be quoted, so that characters that do not fit this definition
+Symbols.
+Quoted Symbols enable characters that do not fit in the Symbol
-can be used.
-For example, the declaration `model "ASN.1"` is valid, and declares
+specification to be used.
+For example, the declaration `model "ASN.1"` is valid,
-a symbol called `ASN.1`, discarding the quotes.
+and declares a symbol called `ASN.1`, discarding the quotes.

-Any reference to a quoted symbol must be provided exactly as the original
+Any reference to a Quoted Symbol must be provided exactly as the original
 declaration, including Space.
-This means that quoted symbols may be hard to
+This means that Quoted Symbols may be hard to
 read, and thus their usage is discouraged, unless under extraordinary and
 justified circumstances.
 How to handle multi-line strings is an open issue.

 ### Scopes

-Several Poly declarations introduce new symbols to the symbol space.
-How and
+Several Poly declarations introduce new symbols to a symbol space.
+How and where
-where these symbols are declared bears significance as to where the symbols are
+these symbols are declared bears significance as to where the symbols are made
-made visible.
+visible.
 The symbol space is composed of a stack of scopes, each of which
 defining its own symbols.
 For the purposes of name resolution, Poly defines two
 default scopes and a system for introducing new ones.